Crypto Wallet vs Asset Account Mapping: Two Axes, One Ledger (2026)

 - Use both axes — asset for presentation, wallet for reconciliation.

-- Default presentation to the asset axis (separate crypto line), wallet as sub-accounts.
+- Default presentation to the asset axis (a separate crypto line), with wallet as sub-accounts.

 - Keep wallet identity as an analytical dimension for the audit trail.